 The System may be placed on a cart or counter with the depth to accommodate the control unit, handpiece and power cord provided.
 A cart is recommended to offer maximum mobility for the user when treating the patient and provide a more secure housing for the handpiece.
-System weight and dimensions are listed in the Technical Information Manual - Ulthera® System Specifications.
+System weight and dimensions are listed in Section 3.3 System Specifications.